 Her current and prior Board memberships include the Jacksonville Women’s Network, Leadership Jacksonville, Kesler Mentoring Connection, and the Early Learning Coalition.
 She also serves as a community coach for the Nonprofit Center of Northeast Florida.

-Laurie’s consulting work has included interim CEO, strategic planning, board development, project management, and conflict resolution.
+Laurie’s consulting work has included interim CEO, strategic planning, board development, project management, and employee coaching.
 Laurie holds a Bachelor’s in Business Administration from the University of Michigan and a Master’s in Health Services Administration from George Washington University.

 Julia began consulting in the early ‘90s when she helped major New York firms including American Express, Bankers Trust, M&M Mars, Revlon, and Pfizer develop customized outsourced technology training programs.
 She went on to become the Management Consulting practice lead for Blackwell Consulting Services in Chicago where she worked with organizations including Waste Management and the City of Chicago.